ben-velastegui/content-ops-starter/content/pages/index.md

           textAlign: center
     subtitle: Innovating with Machine Learning & Analytics
     text: >
-      A London based data scientist.
-I hold a Master's degree in Data Science & Analytics from Brunel University and a Bachelor's degree in Marketing from Richmond American University.
-My work focuses on integrating machine learning and data analytics to drive innovative business solutions.
+      With a Master's in Data Science and a foundation in Marketing, I combine machine learning, analytics, and business strategy to solve real-world problems — from ESG and climate science to bioinformatics and financial markets.

-      I'm passionate about using tech to tackle real world problems.
-My experience is in bioinformatics, ESG analytics, climate science, and the financial markets.
+      I use data and machine learning to power smarter decisions — currently doing just that in marketing analytics at Vertu Motors.
     actions: []
     badge:
       type: Badge